kirasystems/views/README.md

 > Most applications will probably want to just pass in a list of views
 > via `views.core/init!` through the `:views` option.
 However, there is
-> nothing wrong with using `add-views!` like this if you prefer or if
+> nothing wrong with using `add-views!` like this if you prefer, or if
-> you simply need to change views on the fly.
+> you need to change views on the fly.
 >
 > Keep in mind though that adding views via `add-views!` will replace
 > existing views in the view system with the same ID.
-Take care when
+We only
-> doing this if there is the possibility that there are existing
+> recommend doing this during development.
-> subscribers to views that are being replaced!

 ### Subscribing to Views